-Data for young people by age, gender, region and local authority for July 2018 to June 2019.
+Data for young people by age, gender, region and disability status for July 2018 to June 2019.

 - The proportion of 19 to 24 year olds that are NEET has been falling since the recession and now stands at around 16%.

-- SFR ‘Participation of young people in education and the labour market’ using education data sources and the APS.
+- Statistical first release ‘Participation of young people in education and the labour market’ using education data sources and the Annual Population Survey.

 Datasets and interactive tools